drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 In both cases, a `Package` may be used to group multiple actors in a driver together and expose a single primary actor used to interact with the device.

-For more information, see [the driver guide](https://github.com/drogue-iot/drogue-device/blob/master/DRIVERS.md).
+For more information on writing drivers, see [the driver guide](https://github.com/drogue-iot/drogue-device/blob/master/DRIVERS.md).

-In this example, we'll be using the [Rak811]() driver for LoRa, and the [nRF UART]() driver.
+In this example, we'll be using the [Rak811](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/lora/rak811.rs) driver for LoRa, and the [nRF UART](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/uart/dma.rs) driver.
 These are independent drivers, that are wired together using message passing.
-All interactions with the peripheral is done using the drivers _address_ that is configured during initialization.
+All interactions with the peripheral is done using the drivers _address_ that is configured during device initialization.
+The API for LoRa drivers can be found [here](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/lora/mod.rs), and we plan to provide support for other LoRa drivers.

-To send a message, the LoRa driver API is used:
+To send a message, the LoRa driver address is used:

 ```rust
    lora_driver_address.send(QoS::Confirmed, 1, b"Hello").await.expect("Error sending data");
 ```

+Under the hood this will send a message to the LoRa driver which will initiate the transfer.
+Using Rust Async, the result can be await'ed, which in this case is required to ensure that the reference is kept valid for the lifetime of the request.

 The full example of drogue-device can be found [here](https://github.com/drogue-iot/drogue-device/tree/master/examples/nrf/microbit-rak811).